miwoh/d-bck-as/README.md

 | 99008 | Configfile Error (one or more used values are missing) |
 | 99009 | A database backup failed |

+## TODOS
+Make sure the backups (AND LOGS) can be stored on mounted filesystems